 Hire Quality Licensed Contractors

 Your builders will utilize a variety of contractors to complete your home.
-It is important that they are hiring competent and qualified people to ensure your home is built to the best quality.
+It is important that they are hiring competent, qualified people to ensure your home is built to the best quality.
 Reputable contractors are supposed to be honest and open with you about who they hire as contractors.

-Believe it or not, homes that are built outside city limits do not require licensed and insured contractors.
+Believe it or not, homes built outside city limits do not require licensed and insured contractors.

-That’s why many contractors refuse to build any homes within the city limits – because their contractors are not licensed!
+That’s why many companies refuse to build any homes within the city limits – because their contractors are not licensed!

 At Design Tech Homes we make sure all of our contractors are licensed and insured – so we can build your home anytime and anywhere.

-We utilize our years of experience and work hard to build the home of your dreams – walking with you from the beginning to the end of the process.
+We utilize our years of experience and work hard to build the home of your dreams – walking you through every step of the way.

 We look forward to meeting you.
 Get a quote today to get started!